teddybear082/Godot_XR_Networking-Plus-Game/README.md

 Jump by clicking right thumbstick.  **When you jump, you can also activate "bullet time" for a second or two.**  Try some "epic" jumps between platforms!
 Or jump-cut some blocks or rocks  with your sword :)

 Turn in real life or with right thumb stick.
 You begin with snap turn.
-To switch to smooth turn go to the menu by the big ladder and select smooth turning on.

 Grappling hook movement enabled on both hands, use left hand X button or right hand A button to fire grapples